To Wong Foo, Thanks for Everything! Julie Newmar: Filming

 Filming took place from July to October 1994.
 The drag contest seen in the beginning scene was filmed at Webster Hall in New York City.
 The John Shaffer Phipps Estate in Old Westbury, New York, now known as Old Westbury Gardens, was the site of the Miss Drag Queen USA contest at the end of the film.
-Film locations in New Jersey included Jersey City (site of the Canton Restaurant in which the opening restaurant scenes were shot) and Montclair (substitute location for scenes set in Bala Cynwyd, Pennsylvania).
+Film locations in New Jersey included Jersey City (site of the Canton Restaurant in which the opening restaurant scenes were shot) and Montclair.
 Much of the film was shot on location in Nebraska in the areas of Loma, Lincoln, and Omaha.
 Though greatly faded, a "Welcome to Snydersville" outdoor mural remains in Loma.

-In interviews and recollections with actors and crew after the film, the production of To Wong Foo has been described as "a tough shoot," partly due to the discomfort the male leads experienced with their extensive makeup and costumes.
+In interviews and recollections with actors and crew after the film, the production of To Wong Foo has been described as "a tough shoot", partly due to the discomfort the male leads experienced with their extensive makeup and costumes.
 On location filming and a 4½-month-long shoot also contributed to friction among cast and crew.

+Kidron was pregnant when she accepted the directing job.
+As her due date drew nearer, Spielberg offered to step in and direct for her if needed.
+Kidron ultimately completed principal photography and gave birth immediately after filming wrapped.

 A scene involving the drag trio dining at a McDonald's was scrapped after the company told producers they did not want to be associated with drag queen culture.
 Coca-Cola agreed to product placement, and a billboard for the soda company is featured in a prominent scene in the film.

-The Australian film The Adventures of Priscilla, Queen of the Desert was released in 1994 and became an international and critical hit.
+The Australian film The Adventures of Priscilla, Queen of the Desert was released in 1994 and became an international and critical success.
 To Wong Foo shares certain plot details with Priscilla, which also concerns two drag queens and a transgender woman on a road trip who manage to win over the locals of a small town.
 Despite the similarities, To Wong Foo had already been in production by the time Priscilla was released.
 The crew of Priscilla had heard about the film while shooting their own, and though a producer was initially worried the films might be too similar, after reading To Wong Foo's script, producers decided it was sufficiently different from Priscilla.
 The success of Priscilla, along with the popularity of drag queens like RuPaul and the 1990 documentary Paris Is Burning, is credited with helping pave the way for To Wong Foo.